xmatthewx/awesome3000/readme.md

 - anthony and mw got the instagram api working with javascript
 - mw set up js for switching between tags
 - mw: js now triggers php api to grab pics and add to DB
+- JK: All the pages exist and are styled (inclduing Typekit fonts).
+Images have been sliced.
+Buttons and links have hover states.
+I started a new JS file for fancy front-end functionality.
+I have implemented an expand/collapse thingy to the disclaimer in the footer.

 next